 Development, including logging, clearing for farming, and urbanization, has resulted in the loss of most of these habitats.
 Of the natural habitat remaining, the most abundant is the wooded area.
-In terms of water habitat, the subwatershed still has some swamps and wetlands, in addition to the river/stream habitat and that of the open water including inland lakes and Lake St. Clair.
+In terms of natural terrestrial habitat, very little remains.
+In terms of water habitat, the subwatershed has some river/stream habitat and that of the open water of Lake St. Clair.
 The present day land cover can be seen in Figure 2-8 (page 2-20).
-The historical and existing habitats, including human-modified lands, and the flora found in them are discussed.
+The historical and existing habitats, including a discussion of human-modified lands, and the flora found in them are discussed.